iremendoza/fruit-phenology/README.md

 # review-fruiting-phenology-Neotropics

-This repository includes the datasets and R codes used for the review entitled "Continental-scale patterns and climatic drivers of fruiting phenology: a quantitative Neotropical review", submitted to Global and Planetary Change, authored by I. Mendoza, C.A.
+This repository includes datasets and R codes used for the review entitled "Continental-scale patterns and climatic drivers of fruiting phenology: a quantitative Neotropical review", submitted to Global and Planetary Change, and authored by I. Mendoza, C.A.
 Peres and L.P.C.
 Morellato.

 The file "fruit phenology Neotrop-Mendoza-functions.R" includes some internal functions.